-If you have done this already and your skin tones still do not look right, you can review the values under the Histogram panel to evaluate if your skin tones fall within their proper range.
+If you have done this already and your skin tones still do not look right, you can review the values under the Histogram panel to evaluate if your skin tones fall within their acceptable range.
 The info below will help you do this:

-All skin tones, no matter their color can be assessed by the numbers in the Histogram Panel.
+All skin tones, no matter their color, can be assessed by the numbers in the Histogram Panel.
 To do this, place your mouse over the skin tones of your image in Lightroom.
 You will see the RGB values appear under the Histogram.

-Orange is one of the colors that frequently pops up as an issue with darker skin tones and the HSL/Color Panel gives you the ability to control that specific color in an image.
+Orange is one of the colors that frequently pops up as an issue with darker skin tones, and the HSL/Color Panel gives you the ability to control that specific color in an image.

-Saturation controls how saturated a color appears in an image:
+The saturation sliders control how saturated a color appears in an image: